 Every creature seeks to become like God.
 If there were no search for God, the heavens themselves would not be revolving.
 If God were not in everything, nature would not function nor would desire be in anything. – Meister Eckhart

 The Song of Angya describes the proper attitude of the young man who has left his home to become a monk.
-This was a life-decision–youngsters didn’t leave home with a mind to return if being a monk didn’t suit them.
-Many people leave home to seek answers, although they may not know at the time what they are looking for.
-But what matters is mentally leaving everything behind.
-Therefore, before you begin your program, you should put your affairs in order, just as if you had three months left to live.
+However, it isn’t necessary to go anywhere as long as you mentally leave everything behind.
+Therefore, before you begin your program, put your affairs in order as if you had three months to live.

 Knowledge comes through likeness. – Meister Eckhart

-Buddhism teaches perfections, or paramitas, which are effective means of attaining union with the Self by being as like the Self as possible.
-Union comes through likeness, or identity.
-The paramitas are called perfections after the Eightfold Path, because each of the eight paths was preceded by the word samyak, meaning perfected or complete.
+Buddhism teaches perfections, or paramitas; these are effective means of attaining the realization that one is the Self by attaining as much identity with the Self as possible.
+The paramitas are called perfections after the Eightfold Path, because each one of the eight paths was preceded by the word samyak, meaning perfected or complete.
 The Pali canon lists ten perfections:

 - Giving (Dana)